 Strange sounds coming from a refrigerator is one of our most popular customer calls.
 That means we know exactly how to diagnose the problem and correct it.
 Call Rhodes Appliance Repair today!
-The #1 CITY refrigerator repair service.
+The #1 Massachusetts refrigerator repair service.

 A loud refrigerator is the worst.
 If the refrigerator in your home seems to be a little louder than normal there are a few simple place that you can look at while attempting to find a solution.
 There are many fans on a home refrigerator that could create loud noises.
 The appliance might also not be balanced too.
 Or you might have a compressor that is wearing down.
 If your refrigerator is a lot noisier when the ice maker is working, the noises might be a broken a water valve.

 There are one or two basic things that need to be checked first.
 Like is your refrigerator filled too full?
 A refrigerator that is too could cause glass jars and other items to clink and clank together.
 This can create a lot of loud noises inside the refrigerator that is not ideal because the refrigerator is cooling and thereby producing a minor vibration.

 If you own a model of refrigerator that has a water dispenser or ice maker but do not have the water hooked up, be sure you shut off the dispenser and ice maker.
 There is almost always a button on the water dispenser on the refrigerator that can be used to turn off the dispenser.
 And with the ice maker, you simply need to pull up the metal bar.
 If the refrigerator is installed very close to a wall, it might cause the normal operating noise to seem a lot louder.
 This is due to the echoing of the sound of the machine.
 Slide the refrigerator out a bit from the kitchen wall and see if that helps or not.
 A refrigerator should be around 2 inches away from the back wall of the kitchen to lower the sound.